 It is not known whether clevidipine passes into breast milk or if it could harm a nursing baby.
 Before you receive this medication, tell your doctor if you are breast-feeding a baby.

-In an emergency situation, it may not be possible before you are treated with clevidipine to tell your caregivers if you are pregnant or breast-feeding.
-However, make sure any doctor caring for your pregnancy or your baby knows that you have received this medication.
+In an emergency situation it may not be possible before you are treated with clevidipine to tell your caregivers if you are pregnant or breast feeding.
+Make sure any doctor caring for your pregnancy or your baby knows you have received this medication.

 How is clevidipine given (Cleviprex)?

-Clevidipine is given as an injection through a needle placed into a vein.
-Your doctor, nurse, or other healthcare provider will give you this injection.
+Clevidipine is injected into a vein through an IV.
+You will receive this injection in a clinic or hospital setting.
 You will continue to receive clevidipine until you are able to take blood pressure medication orally (by mouth).

 Your blood pressure and heart rate will be watched closely while you are receiving clevidipine.
 Your blood pressure may also need to be checked often for several hours after you stop receiving this medication.

 While you are being treated with clevidipine, keep using your prescribed blood pressure medications even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medication for the rest of your life.

 If you are also taking a beta-blocker (such as Betapace, Coreg, Corgard, Dutoprol, Inderal, InnoPran, Lopressor, Normodyne, Tenormin, Tenoretic, Toprol, Trandate, and others), do not suddenly stop using the beta blocker without first talking to your doctor.
 You may need to use less and less before you stop the medication completely.
 Stopping a beta blocker too quickly can cause serious heart problems that will not be prevented by clevidipine.